Protect What You Love Most About Life. Your Family.

 Accidental Death & Dismemberment benefit

-If you have elected Group Term Life insurance coverage for yourself, you are automatically covered for Accidental Death and Dismemberment (AD&D) coverage.
+Effective Sept.
+1, 2023, if you have elected Group Term Life insurance coverage for yourself or your dependents, you and your dependents are automatically covered for Accidental Death and Dismemberment (AD&D) coverage.

 Accidental Death coverage